King Mswati III International Airport: Construction

 Construction began in 2003 on this project.
 The Taiwanese government contributed to the project.

 It is part of King Mswati III's $1bn millennium project investment initiative to enhance Eswatini's position as a tourist destination, serving as a tourism gateway to Eswatini's game parks, either domestic or nearby located ones, such as Victoria Falls, Maputo, the Kruger National Park and KwaZulu-Natal game reserves.
 However, the airport has been on the drawing board since 1980, and since then Kruger Mpumalanga International Airport has opened and Maputo and Durban airports have been upgraded.
-There are also environmental concerns since Sikhupe is near Hlane Royal National Park and may put rare species of eagles and vultures at risk.
+There are also environmental concerns since Sikhuphe is near Hlane Royal National Park and may put rare species of eagles and vultures at risk.

-King Mswati III International Airport was planned to replace Matsapha airport by 2010, with the latter being taken over by the army.
+King Mswati III International Airport was planned to replace Matsapha Airport by 2010, with the latter being taken over by the army.

 King Mswati III International Airport was inaugurated on 7 March 2014, despite not yet having an IATA license to operate.
 Service began on 30 September 2014.